 Exercise 3: Ground Pole Grid for Collecting the Canter

-To set up this exercise, study the diagram on page 76.
+To set up this exercise, study the diagram above.
 Place four ground poles in a straight line in the center of your ring.
 There should be 42 feet between the first and second poles, 54 feet between the second and third and 42 feet between the third and fourth poles.
 Then, set two bending lines 54 feet from the two middle poles in opposite directions on the same long side of the arena.